Leon was dropped as the protagonist of Resident Evil Requiem

 Photo: Disclosure/Capcom

-A new direction for the franchise terror
+A new direction for the horror franchise

-Resident Evil Requiem will be released on February 27, 2026 for PC, PlayStation 5 and Xbox Series x | s.
+Resident Evil Requiem will be released on February 27, 2026 for PC, PlayStation 5 and Xbox Series X|S.

 Follow:

-Journalist by training, gamer for passion!
-I write about games, curiosities and guides to help other players explore this amazing universe.
-If you have a new game in the area, I'm always watching and ready to turn the experience into a good article. 🎮
+A journalist by training, a gamer by passion!
+I write about games, trivia, and guides to help other players explore this incredible universe.
+If there's a new game in the field, I'm always on the lookout and ready to turn the experience into a great article.